artemkv/artemkv.github.io/distributed.md

 - If you are using TCP to communicate between services, then you basically have it for free, no need to implement anything
 - Typical approach is to use sequence numbers
 - Messages get tagged with a sequence number from the sender, and the sender id; sender increments its sequence number after sending
-- The receiver checks the sequence number, and only delivers message if the sequence number is [sequence number of the previously delivered message from the same sender] + 1; otherwise queues it
+- The receiver checks the sequence number, and only delivers message if the sequence number is `[sequence number of the previously delivered message from the same sender] + 1`; otherwise queues it
 - This would break if there is a possibility for a message to get lost, which would make all the subsequent messages queued forever
 - So this only works together with reliable message delivery
 - You might decide to queue the out-of-order messages for a while, and then deliver them anyway (after a certain grace period) even if there is a gap in a sequence.
 But then, if the lower sequence number message somehow arrives, you would need to discard it